OpenBMB/UltraLink/README.md

 ### Multi-Round Dialogue Dataset Generator for UltraLink

-> Welcome to the Multi-Round Dialogue Dataset Generator, a dedicated module within the expansive UltraLink project.
-UltraLink stands as a pioneering venture, aiming to revolutionize conversational AI through the creation of a multi-lingual, knowledge-grounded, data-augmented, multi-round dialogue dataset.

 > In pursuit of enriching UltraLink's dataset with diverse and realistic dialogues, we present the Multi-Round Dialogue Dataset Generator.
 This tool is ingeniously designed to harness the vast, encyclopedic wealth of Wikipedia, transforming its textual content into intricately structured, multi-round dialogues.
 Our generator is a cornerstone in expanding UltraLink's dataset, introducing a wealth of contextual, real-world knowledge into our dialogues, thus broadening the horizons for knowledge-grounded conversational AI.

-#### Framework Overview

-The Multi-Round Dialogue Dataset Generator leverages Wikipedia as a foundational source to create rich, multi-round dialogue datasets.
+> The Multi-Round Dialogue Dataset Generator leverages Wikipedia as a foundational source to create rich, multi-round dialogue datasets.
 The process unfolds in several key stages, outlined in our framework below:

 1. **Download and Extract Wikipedia Data**: With the text data prepared, the 'QuestionGenerator.py' script generates an initial question based on the content.
 This question mimics a natural, human inquiry that might arise from reading the text.
 2. **Generate Initial Question**: Uses code to preprocess data and generate figures, with self-debugging capabilities.